A Look at the Japanese Badger

 There are other animals similar to the Japanese badger, such as the raccoon dog (tanuki), masked palm civet, raccoon, and the Japanese weasel.

-There's an ancient Japanese proverb "Onaji ana no Mujina" (同じ穴の狢), which, translated to English, goes "Badgers of the same hole."
+There's a Japanese proverb that goes "Onaji ana no Mujina" (同じ穴の狢), which, translated to English, goes "Badgers of the same hole."

-It basically expresses that all these animals are of the same type, although they are quite different.
+It basically expresses that while seemingly unrelated, these animals are of the same type.

 Breeding Japanese Badgers?